 Most property investors enlist the services of a conveyancer or solicitor to handle the purchase process on their behalf.
 While you are able to act on your own when making a property purchase, the process of documentation and settling can be complicated - and may seem daunting.
 Bringing in support and assistance from a qualified expert familiar with legal documents and legislation can make the process easier.
 LJ Hooker Conveyancing is available in NSW, VIC, ACT and WA and are experts in understanding the requirements of property purchases and sales.

 This step is all about creating a property evaluation model - to identify what criteria in an investment property is important to you.
-LJ Hooker Buyers Agency can help you create this.
-They will work with you to rank your key investment criteria such as the location - does it need to be near public transport, schools, shops, work and what is the walk score?
+To do this you need to rank your key investment criteria such as the location - does it need to be near public transport, schools, shops, work and what is the walk score?
 What do you value as important for the exterior and interior of the investment?
 Such as type of building, size of complex, parking, number of bedrooms and bathrooms, flooring, the properties aspect, quality of kitchen, backyard and outdoor entertaining and whether you want to renovate or not.
-They will also help you rank financial considerations such as strata fees, levies, depreciation, rental yield and vacancy rates.

-These steps helps you clarify exactly what you are looking for and will enable you to assess potential investment properties against your must have criteria.
-To contact LJ Hooker Buyers Agency click here (insert link).
+These steps help you clarify exactly what you are looking for and will enable you to assess potential investment properties against your must have criteria.

-Alternatively you can search for the property yourself.
-Talk to our local LJ Hooker agents in the area you are looking to buy.
-They will share their knowledge on the local market and property trends and as they are experts in their area they are a valuable resource.
-Keep an eye on the real estate portals such as realestate.com.au, domain.com.au and ljhooker.com.au to see what properties are for sale.
-But make sure you don’t become emotionally attached to the property, it’s an investment, and your focus should be on maximisng capital and rental.
+Plus keep an eye on the real estate portals such as realestate.com.au, domain.com.au and ljhooker.com.au to see what properties are for sale.
+But make sure you don’t become emotionally attached to the property, it’s an investment, and your focus should be on maximising capital and rental.